PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 ## The main UI elements

 - **Search input** - a wide input field that helps to find desired module, by typing module name or a part of the module name.
 This search converts the texted words to tags with the X icons, suggesting to delete the word later.
+The search results are retrieved instantly, right after the word has been typed and mouse pointer clicked on Lasso icon search button.
+Alternatively, mouse clicking on other UI elements, pressing Tab button, or any other button on keyboard will initiate the search action as well.